 Any mental health provider who has completed EMDR Basic Training.

 TRAINING LEVEL: Beginning/Intermediate level

 Appropriate for all mental health professionals who are already trained in EMDR Therapy.

 This course is a 12 CE course.
 It is the participant’s responsibility to check with their individual state boards to verify CE requirements for their state.
-Continuing Education Credit is approved through Commonwealth Educational Seminars for the following professions.
-CEs are approved through EMDRIA, as well.
+Continuing Education Credit is pending through Commonwealth Educational Seminars for the following professions.
+CEs are approved through EMDRIA.

 Commonwealth Educational Seminars is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Commonwealth Educational Seminars maintains responsibility for these programs and their content.